Outapi Constituency

-Outapi Constituency is an electoral constituency in the Omusati Region of Namibia on the border of Angola.
-It had 30,313 inhabitants in 2004 and 23,516 registered voters in 2020.
+Outapi Constituency (until 1998 Uutapi Constituency) is an electoral constituency in the Omusati Region of Namibia on the border of Angola.
+It had 23,516 registered voters in 2020.
 Its district capital is the town of Outapi.
+Outapi Constituency covers an area of 986 sqkm.
+It had a population of 36,934 in 2011, up from 13,121 in 2001.

 Politics

 Outapi constituency is traditionally a stronghold of the South West Africa People's Organization (SWAPO) party.
+The 2004 regional election was won by SWAPO politician Tataati Simon Shilekah.
+He received 9,802 of the 9,861 votes cast.

 In the 2015 local and regional elections SWAPO candidate Fillemon Shikwambi won uncontested and became councillor after no opposition party nominated a candidate.
 The SWAPO candidate won the 2020 regional election by a large margin.
 Immanuel Shikongo obtained 8,682 votes, followed by Frans Taapopi of the Independent Patriots for Change (IPC), an opposition party formed in August 2020, with 1,094 votes.